David Cicilline: LGBT rights

 In March 2011, Cicilline co-sponsored a bill to repeal the Defense of Marriage Act, and supported efforts to legalize same-sex marriage.

 In 2015, Cicilline introduced the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity.
 In September 2017, he reintroduced the Equality Act.
 In 2019, Cicilline reintroduced the Equality Act again, the first time it was introduced in a Democratic-controlled House.
 The bill passed the House on May 17, 2019.

-In September 2016, Cicilline asked Immigration and Customs Enforcement Director Sarah Saldana what her agency was doing to "enhance" guidelines for LGBT individuals in ICE custody.
-Saldana answered that ICE officers spoke with LGBT+ undocumented immigrants in order to properly accommodate them while they were in American detention facilities.
+In September 2016, Cicilline asked Immigration and Customs Enforcement Director Sarah Saldana what her agency was doing to "enhance" guidelines for LGBTQ individuals in ICE custody.
+Saldana answered that ICE officers spoke with LGBTQ undocumented immigrants in order to properly accommodate them while they were in American detention facilities.

 In July 2018, Cicilline was a co-sponsor of The Gay and Trans Panic Defense Prohibition Act.
 This act would prohibit defense lawyers from using a victim's LGBTQ identity as justification for a crime, or to argue for lesser sentences on the premise that there were extenuating circumstances that motivated their clients to lash out violently.
 Also that year, Cicilline was one of over 100 Democratic members of Congress to oppose the State Department's decision to deny or revoke diplomatic visas to unmarried same-sex partners of foreign diplomats.